NenadPantelic/Voice-assistant/README.md

 If you got dependencies errors (swig and pulse), use this:
 ``sudo apt-get install libpulse-dev swig``

-After this, try to install pocketsphinx.
+After dependcies installation, try to install pocketsphinx.
 Most of the other API services are available to use without any additional installation.
-Also, most of them (the "web" ones), requires credentials in form of the API key).
-For further instructions reffer to this page: <https://github.com/Uberi/speech_recognition/edit/master/README.rst>
+Also, most of them (the "web" ones), requires credentials in form of the API key.
+For further instructions refer to this page: <https://github.com/Uberi/speech_recognition/edit/master/README.rst>